agoncal/agoncal-talks/2020-12-Quarkus/README.md

 }
 ```
 * Generate `toString()` method
-* Add to the body of the method
+* Add to the body of the method `createAQuarkusBook`
 ```
     Book book = new Book();
     book.title = title;